Apple TV 4K (3rd gen, 128GB) · โ˜… 4.7 Best for Apple Users Check price on Amazon →

 RemoteSiri Remote (3rd gen, USB-C)

-Should you buy the Apple TV 4K (3rd gen, 128GB)?
+Apple TV 4K (3rd gen, 128GB) FAQs

-Is the Apple TV 4K (3rd gen) worth $149 in 2026?+
+Is the Apple TV 4K (3rd gen) worth the price in 2026?

 Yes, for Apple ecosystem households.
 After 9 months of daily testing, the Apple TV 4K is the fastest, smoothest streamer we have used.
 AirPlay 2 to a HomePod, HomeKit camera feeds, and FaceTime on the TV all worked flawlessly.
-For non-Apple households, the [Roku Ultra (2024)](/reviews/roku-ultra-2024) at $99 is a smarter buy.
+For non-Apple households, the [Roku Ultra (2024)](/reviews/roku-ultra-2024) at this price is a smarter buy.

-Apple TV 4K vs Roku Ultra: which should I buy?+
+Apple TV 4K vs Roku Ultra: which should I buy?

-Should I buy the 64 GB Wi-Fi model or the 128 GB Wi-Fi + Ethernet model?+
+Should I buy the 64 GB Wi-Fi model or the 128 GB Wi-Fi + Ethernet model?

 The 128 GB model.
 The extra storage is genuinely useful if you use Apple Arcade or download videos for travel, and the Gigabit Ethernet port is a real differentiator.
-The $20 difference disappears in the first hour you avoid a buffering issue or wait for a download.
+The price difference disappears in the first hour you avoid a buffering issue or wait for a download.

-Does the Apple TV 4K support Dolby Atmos and Dolby Vision?+
+Does the Apple TV 4K support Dolby Atmos and Dolby Vision?

 Yes, both.
-Dolby Vision and Dolby Atmos worked correctly across Apple TV+, Disney+, Netflix, and Plex in our testing, with Atmos passing cleanly through HDMI eARC to a Denon AVR-X3800H.
+Dolby Vision and Dolby Atmos worked correctly across Apple TV+, Disney+, Netflix, and Plex in our comparison, with Atmos passing cleanly through HDMI eARC to a Denon AVR-X3800H.
 HDR10+ is not supported; HDR10+ content falls back to HDR10.

-Will the Apple TV 4K still get OS updates in a few years?+
+Will the Apple TV 4K still get OS updates in a few years?

 Apple supports older Apple TV hardware unusually well.
 The 1st gen Apple TV 4K (2017, A10X) still receives tvOS updates in 2026.
 The A15 Bionic in this model is faster than several current iPhones, so we expect five-plus years of OS updates.

-๐Ÿ“… Update log
+Update log

-• May 9, 2026Added 1,500-hour reliability checkpoint and re-tested AirPlay 2 latency on tvOS 18.4.
+• 2026-05-09 โ€” Added 1,500-hour reliability checkpoint and re-tested AirPlay 2 latency on tvOS 18.4.

-• Jan 12, 2026Re-measured app launch times after the tvOS 18 update; performance improved.
+• 2026-01-12 โ€” Re-measured app launch times after the tvOS 18 update; performance improved.

-• Aug 8, 2025Initial review published.
+• 2025-08-08 โ€” Initial review published.

 Tom Reeves